Knicks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Knicks vs. Heat: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The New York Knicks are 4.5-point favorites heading into Game 1 of the second round of the NBA Playoffs against the Miami Heat at Madison Square Garden on Sunday, starting at 1:00 PM ET on ABC.
-The over/under for the matchup is set at 207.5.
+The New York Knicks are 5.5-point favorites heading into Game 2 of the second round of the NBA Playoffs against the Miami Heat at Madison Square Garden on Tuesday, starting at 7:30 PM ET on TNT.
+The Heat lead the series 1-0.
+The point total is 207.5 for the matchup.

 Knicks vs. Heat Odds & Info